 A Guide to the Italian Alphabet and Italian Pronunciation (With Audio!)

-The article below goes in-depth on the topic.
-If you want a quick overview (with pronunication) here's a video I made:
+The guide below goes into detail.
+If you want a quick overview with pronunciation, start with this video I made:

 Table of contents